downlinko/downlinko.github.io/_posts/development/2018-08-08-download-install-maven-3-2-5-windows.md

 Click on the search button.
 Then type "<kbd>cmd</kbd>" (without quotes).

-> On Windows 7 click on the Windows button.
+> If you have Windows 7 click on the Windows button.

 Click on the `Command Prompt` shortcut.